The History of the MSO

 Theodore Caskey Russell, chairman of the music department at Mississippi State College for Women, was selected to lead the fledgling orchestra as conductor/manager.
 He also taught music at Belhaven and Millsaps, his modest salary paid by the colleges and the Symphony together.
 Musicians came from the faculties of colleges and schools, nearby military bases, women’s music clubs, and the business community.

-The inaugural concert of the Jackson Symphony Orchestra was on October 19, 1944, the Victory Room of the landmark Hotel Heidelberg on Capitol Street.
+The inaugural concert of the Jackson Symphony Orchestra was on October 19, 1944, in the Victory Room of the landmark Hotel Heidelberg on Capitol Street.
 An overflow crowd of 500 attended the invitation-only concert.
 Season tickets were sold, and the Symphony was on its way.

 During his years as conductor/manager, Russell inaugurated programs which are still in existence: string instruction in schools, outdoor pops concerts, formal concerts, and children’s concerts.
 He founded and conducted the Junior Symphony, now the Youth Orchestra.
 Russell said it was the formation of the Symphony League in 1955 that was the “turning point” for the Symphony.
 Russell was an astute business manager and worked within a balanced budget, which eventually provided a paycheck for the players!

 When Lewis Dalvit of Beloit, Wisconsin succeeded Russell in 1965, the season’s budget was $28,000.
 At that time, the Symphony offices were at Belhaven College (rent-free), and Belhaven still provided a teaching contract for the conductor, a practice that continued throughout Dalvit’s tenure in Jackson.